 - August 9

-- Haines history and adventure—hike, bike, or river float trip
+- Haines history and adventure—hike, bike, explore

 - Learn about Chilkat Tlingit Native culture